UCL/research-computing-with-cpp/07PerformanceProgramming/Sec04ConcurrencyProblems.md

 A classical computer science analogy to illustrate issues with concurrency and resource contention.

 ### The set up
 Five hungry yet contemplative philosophers are seated around a table.
 In front of each of them is a bowl of noodles.
 In between each of them is a single chopstick.
-The philosophers are holding one of their famous _symposia_, a party for eathing and thinking and drinking.
+The philosophers are holding one of their famous _symposia_, a party for eating and thinking.
 Each philosopher will alternate between thinking and eating.
 To eat, a philosopher needs to have hold of _both_ chopsticks.
 Crucially, this means that not all of the philosophers can eat at the same time.

  ![Dining philosophers](dining_philosophers2.png)